wallarm/product-documentation/docs/latest/updating-migrating/migrate-ip-lists-to-node-3.md

 * Whitelisted and blacklisted IP addresses are managed via the Wallarm Console.
 * IP addresses of [Wallarm Vulnerability Scanner](../about-wallarm-waf/detecting-vulnerabilities.md#vulnerability-scanner) are whitelisted by default.
 Manual whitelisting of Scanner IP addresses is no longer required.

-## Procedure for whitelists and blacklists configuration migration
+## Procedure for whitelist and blacklist configuration migration

 1. Inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating filtering node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
 When new IP lists logic is enabled, please open the Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.
 2. Update the filtering node modules up to version 3.0 following [appropriate instructions](general-recommendations.md#update-process).